 For Vegan.
 This is a vegan recipe by nature.

 Keto Korean pancake.
-Swap all-purpose flour with almond flour, for protein-rich breakfast.
+Swap all-purpose flour with almond flour for a satisfying breakfast.

 Storing and Reheating